peepsquest/tutorials/src/basics.md

 ## Setup Stage and Renderer

 First create a stage which is a logical rectangular area to place content.
-A renderer is responsible drawing the stage onto the page using either Canvas or WebGL depending on the features of the browser.
+A renderer is responsible for drawing the stage onto the page using either Canvas or WebGL depending on the features of the browser.

 ```js